Cadillac Escalade IQL

 The Cadillac Escalade IQL is an extended-length electric SUV with a 205 kWh battery, 740 km (460 mi) range, and 750 hp.
 It accelerates from 0-100 km/h (0-62 mph) in 4.7 sec, reaches 240 km/h (149 mph), and starts at $132,700 (€122,800).
 With a lavish interior and cutting-edge tech, it’s built for ultimate luxury.

-manufactured in | USA |
+| Manufactured in | USA |

-battery (kWh) | 205 |
+| Battery Capacity (kWh) | 205 |

-Cadillac Escalade IQL Review
+Exterior and Interior photos of Cadillac Escalade IQL

 Cadillac Escalade IQL 2026 – The Ultimate Electric Luxury SUV